5l1v3r1/resume-1/README.md

 If you are deploying to a GitHub user page instead of a project page you'll need to make two additional modifications:

-1. First, change your repository's source branch to be any branch other than **master**.
+1. First, change your repositorys source branch to be any branch other than **master**.
 1. Additionally, tweak your `package.json` scripts to push deployments to **master**:
 ```diff
   "scripts": {